allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 ![Task configuration objects](../img/fundamentals_task_config_object.png)

 ### User Properties
-A task’s user properties do not impact task execution so you can add / modify the properties at any stage.
+A task’s user properties do not impact task execution, so you can add / modify the properties at any stage.
 Add user properties to a task with the [Task.set_user_properties](../references/sdk/task.md#set_user_properties) method.

 ```python